 A body of research shows that the microbiota in our gut is linked with the brain, otherwise known as the microbiome-gut-brain axis.
 It is essentially the missing piece to our puzzle, and could explain why gastrointestinal illness can hold an impact on our mental health.
 90% of our happy hormone resides in the gut, and our gut microbiota can influence how much serotonin is actually produced - so if our gut health is off, our mood may be too!! yikes.

 The probiotic Lactobacillus found in yoghurt, otherwise known as the 'good' bacteria, has shown promise to combat symptoms of anxiety and depression.
-Research suggests that the probiotics present in yoghurt alter the balance of human gut microbiota, which has been shown to alter brain function and emotional behaviour towards stressors - thus the microbiome-gut-brain axis!
+Research suggests that the probiotics present in yoghurt alter the balance of human gut microbiota, which has been shown to alter brain function and emotional behaviour towards stressors2 - thus the microbiome-gut-brain axis!

 Walnuts are high in healthy fats.
 Note the word healthy.
 These healthy fats being the mood-boosting omega-3!
 Walnuts are also high in the essential amino acid tryptophan, as previously mentioned, the higher the tryptophan levels in the body, the happier you will be.

-Research into young adults showed a 28% improvement in mood after consuming walnut bread for 6 weeks.
+Research into young adults showed a 28% improvement in mood after consuming walnut banana bread for 6 weeks3.
 Although most nuts contain healthy fats, and can be beneficial towards our mental wellbeing, walnuts have more omega-3 than any other nut, providing 2.5 grams per 28g serving.
 This may explain why it looks like a tiny little brain!

 Blueberries are rich in the flavonoid anthocyanin, which has been linked to reducing inflammation as well as a person’s risk for depression. anthocyanin's are renown for their antioxidant properties and the ability to fight off the toxins and stressors of everyday life.
 This little berry is also a good source of vitamin C - a high intake of vitamin C is associated with a reduction in cortisol, our stress hormone, and other indicators of physical and emotional stress.

-Research into the correlation between blueberries and mental wellbeing has recognised that blueberries can have a positive impact on mood within 2 hours of consumption – beating the blues with blueberries really is that simple.
+Research into the correlation between blueberries and mental wellbeing has recognised that blueberries can have a positive impact on mood within 2 hours of consumption4 – beating the blues with blueberries really is that simple.